JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_16.md

 We have finally come to the estimation of the size of the outermost space level.
 Again we may apply the relationship of one-to-one-hundred and continue the ratio to the fourth comparison: one inch is to eight feet, as eight feet is to 800 feet, as 800 feet is to 16 miles, and as 16 miles is to 1,600 miles.

-If, in terms of our "scale inches," the traverse diameter of the fourth outer space level is 1,600 miles and, if we entirely ignore the diameters of the smaller and inner space levels, then we may say that the total diameter of the entire master universe must be on the order of twice 1,600 miles, or 3,200 miles.
+If, in terms of our “scale inches,” the traverse diameter of the fourth outer space level is 1,600 miles and, if we entirely ignore the diameters of the smaller and inner space levels, then we may say that the total diameter of the entire master universe must be on the order of twice 1,600 miles, or 3,200 miles.

 (Just to check, let us see what has been ignored when we did not consider the distances relative to the smaller and inner space levels.
 We start with one inch, add it to eight feet and have a distance of eight feet and one inch.
 Then add 800 feet, and we have 808 feet and one inch; this is something less than one-fifth of a mile.
 To this added 16 miles and we have 16-1/5 miles.
 To derive the diameter, we double the number and come up with something less than 33 miles.
 This is only a trifle more than one percent of 3,200 miles.
 Our estimates are on the order of 99 percent accurate, even when we ignore the smaller dimensions.)